oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api_frontend/category.md

 #### get_subresource

-Retrieve the list of visible categories in the path from master catalog root to the specific category.
+Retrieve a list of visible categories in the path from master catalog root to a specific category.

 #### get_relationship

-Retrieve the IDs of visible categories in the path from master catalog root to the specific category.
+Retrieve the IDs of visible categories in the path from master catalog root to a specific category.